 Thermtest has compiled the world’s largest thermal conductivity academic paper database.
 All research papers are searchable by authors, keywords, and titles.

 A large portion of the thermal properties academic research paper database is dedicated to the Hot Disk Transient Plane Source.
-This technique offers the widest application diversity of any thermal conductivity technique available, this is represented by the more the 1000 papers represented in the database!
+This technique offers the widest application diversity of any thermal conductivity technique available, this is represented by the more than 1000 papers represented in the database!

 Professor Alexander A. Balandin received his MS degree Summa Cum Laude in Applied Physics from the Moscow Institute of Physics and Technology, Russia, and PhD degree in Electrical Engineering from the University of Notre Dame, USA.
 In 1999, he joined the Department of Electrical and Computer Engineering, UC Riverside, where he is presently the University of California Presidential Chair Professor of Electrical Engineering.
 In 2008, Professor Balandin experimentally discovered the extremely high thermal conductivity of graphene, explained it theoretically and proposed a range of thermal management applications – from thermal interface materials to graphene-based lateral heat spreaders.